Summary: Should you choose vacuum casting for your prototyping needs? Here is everything you need to know about the process.

 It’s important to understand the fundamental nature of how vacuum casting works.
 The vacuum casting process consists of several straightforward steps.
 First, a master model is made, usually using a high-resolution 3D printing process such as stereolithography (SLA) or selective laser sintering (SLS).
 Both of these 3D printing methods, as well as CNC machining, are capable of creating parts with high-quality surface finishes, a necessary characteristic for a master model.

 The master model is subsequently cast in silicone—in other words, it is placed in a vat and covered with liquid silicone.
-The silicone mold is then cured , after it hardens, it is cut along specific lines and the master model is removed.
+The silicone mold is then cured, after it hardens, it is cut along specific lines and the master model is removed.
 From there, the silicone mold is injected with a polymer-based resin of the customer’s choice and is then cured.
-The casting process occurs under vacuum, which ensures that air bubbles are removed from the cast resin, resulting in dense, high-accuracy parts.
+The casting process occurs under a vacuum environment, which ensures that air bubbles are removed from the cast resin, resulting in dense, high-accuracy parts.
 When the resin is solid, the mold can be removed and reused to make more identical copies.

 Today, vacuum casting is a commonly used rapid prototyping process for many applications, including pre-series prototyping, pre-series testing and validation, and small series batches for early-market products.